Shoheicode/Shoheicode/README.md

 ## About Me

 - 🎓 UCLA graduate with a **B.S. in Mathematics of Computation**
-- 🔌 Experienced in **Python, FastAPI, REST APIs, automation, and OpenAI integrations**
+- 🔌 Experienced in **Python, FastAPI, React, REST APIs, automation, and OpenAI integrations**
 - ⚙️ Built integrations across **7+ e-commerce and operations platforms**
 - ⏱️ Automated **8+ manual workflows**, turning processes that took 1–2 hours into tasks completed in minutes
 - 🛰️ Developed scientific-computing pipelines for NASA's **EZIE heliophysics mission** at JPL